-- Site plan (at a scale of 1:200)
+- Site plan (1:200)

-- Floor plans (at a scale of 1:100)
+- Floor plans (1:100)

-- Street elevation to scale or a suitably detailed sketch elevation
+- Elevations (1:100)

-- Landscape and siteworks plan
+- Landscape and siteworks plan (1:200)

 - Preliminary colour and material selection

 A design review will be undertaken and approval and/or comments regarding the suitability of the proposal will be forwarded to the applicant.
 When approved the applicant may then proceed to detailed design for the proposed dwelling and have the completed design drawings and other documents prepared for building approval by the relevant authority.